Lucas300905/LucasOS/FAQ/README.md

 Q: Is this Rom CN base?
 Does it have notification delay?

-A: LucasOS is based on xiaomi.eu build, so it doesn't have notification delay at all and several other CN problems that are solved by xiaomi.eu team
+A: LucasOS is based on xiaomi.eu build, so it doesn't have notification delay at all and several other CN problems that were solved by xiaomi.eu team

 ---